 End matching is a feature that was designed mostly as a marketing tool, but can be useful with some hardwood floors, as it can help to greatly speed up installation.
 With our extremely stable wide Pine boards, and end match is not needed to make the floor stay flat, and with an average of 12′ lengths, you would likely have to cut most of the ends during installation removing the end match.

 Do you put relief cuts on your boards?

 Relief cuts are a feature of hardwood flooring that are supposed to give the floor added stability.
 Seeing as how stability is not a problem to consider with our wide Pine, relief is not necessary.
 If you see other companies offering relief in wide Pine, your next question should be about their drying specifications, because normally they are doing this to give the boards stability they would have had from proper kiln drying.
 One situation where relief can be a benefit, is if your installation technique involves gluing.
-If you plan on using glue, we will gladly add relief cuts to your floor to help the glue better adhere to the flooring.
+If you plan on using glue (which we don’t recommend), we will gladly add relief cuts to your floor to help the glue better adhere to the flooring.

 Why do you recommend no acclimation before installation?

 Acclimation is something that should be done with just about any other type of wood flooring, including Pine flooring that is not dried to 6 – 8% moisture content.
 Pine is like a sponge and wants to take on moisture, which causes the boards to expand slightly.
 If you install our wide Pine immediately, the boards will go down incredibly easily and fit together perfectly, then expand ever so slightly, tightening the boards against each other.
 Do not worry, the boards will not have enough force to cause buckling.
 We are well aware of the fact that we are the only company that recommends skipping acclimation.
 Please trust us, we know what process works best with our flooring.

 Do your floors come with a guarantee?